For Ages 13-15, Extending to Grades 10-12

-Students entering World Geography should ideally be studying Algebra I, however students at a differing math level may still utilize this guide.
-Our recommendations for Algebra I include Foerster’s Algebra I, No-Nonsense Algebra, or VideoText Algebra.
-Instructions for using each of these programs is provided for you in the overview of math in our World Geography guide.
+Students entering World Geography should ideally be studying Algebra 1, however students at a differing math level may still utilize this guide.
+Our recommendations for Algebra 1 include No-Nonsense Algebra, Christian Light Algebra 1, Understanding Algebra I, or MathHelp Algebra 1.
+These options offer four different paths to Algebra 1 coverage.
 Or, if you would prefer, you can use your own math program!

 - Learn the basics of Algebra I in an easy-to-understand format with No-Nonsense Algebra.
 In this text and online video set, award-winning math teacher Richard W. Fisher uses short, concise lessons to explain each topic in Algebra I in a way that is easy to understand.
 Along with each lesson comes an online video component with follow-up workbook assignments.

 - Benefit from multiple examples with fully explained step-by-step solutions, helpful reviews built into the lessons, and chapter tests that help students measure their progress and improve their test scores.
 No-Nonsense Algebra is built to work well for students who have struggled with math in the past and who are likely to find Algebra a challenge.
-Although it doesn’t have nearly the depth of Foerster’s Algebra I, it does cover needed Algebra I concepts in a plain, no-frills fashion.
+No-Nonsense Algebra covers needed Algebra 1 concepts in a plain, no-frills fashion.